eclipse-ankaios/ankaios/doc/docs/reference/inter-workload-dependencies.md

       commandArgs: [ "echo", "report failed storage provider"]
 ```

-1. logger is only started when storage_provider is operational.
+1. The logger is started only when the storage provider is operational.
-2. storage_provider is only started when init_storage has been completed successfully.
+2. The storage provider is started only after the successful completion of init_storage.
-3. init_storage is started immediately since it has no dependencies to wait for.
+3. init_storage starts immediately since it has no dependencies to wait for.
-4. error_handler is only started when storage_provider has been failed.
+4. The error_handler is only started when the storage_provider has failed.

-Workloads can also have dependencies that do not yet exist in the Ankaios state.
+Workloads may have dependencies that do not currently exist in the Ankaios state.

-Let's assume that Ankaios is started with an Ankaios manifest containing all the workloads of the previous example besides the `error_handler`.
-Afterwards a user updates the desired state and adds the `restart_service` which restarts some workloads.
-The `restart_service` shall run when the `error_handler` has been completed.

-The following Ankaios manifest contains the `restart_service` workload having a dependency to the `error_handler` which does not exist inside the current desired state:
+Assuming Ankaios is started with a manifest containing all previous workloads except for the `error_handler`, a user can update the desired state by adding the `restart_service` workload.
+This workload restarts certain workloads and should run after the `error_handler` has completed.
+The following Ankaios manifest includes the `restart_service` workload, which depends on the non-existent `error_handler` in the current desired state:

 ```yaml
 workloads: